The Secret Storm: Characters

+Amy Ames

-Amy AmesAmy Kincaid (née Ames, previously Rysdale and Britton) was the main heroine on The Secret Storm and was mostly played by Jada Rowland, who grew up in the role, a rarity for any soap opera character.
+Amy Kincaid (née Ames, previously Rysdale and Britton) was the main heroine on The Secret Storm and was mostly played by Jada Rowland, who grew up in the role, a rarity for any soap opera character.
 During a break, Beverly Lunsford replaced Rowland in the part.

 Amy was the youngest child of Peter and Ellen Ames of the fictional community of Woodbridge, New York.
 On the first episode, her mother was injured in an automobile accident and died.
 This sent her father and her older brother and sister, Jerry Ames and Susan Ames Dunbar into grief.
 The oldest daughter, Susan, became the mother figure, and tended to be very bossy; Jerry went after the driver who caused his mother's death and tried to kill him, but was sent to reform school for this.
 Amy became worried and everyone was working overtime to make sure her needs were met, because of her young age.
 During her father's short-lived marriage to Myra Lake (who was one of her teachers), she considered her a mother figure.

 Her first marriage was to Kip Rysdale, the son of Arthur Rysdale who had married her aunt Pauline Rysdale.
 Kip had been with a girl named Nina DeFrancisco, the daughter of his Spanish instructor.
 When she died, the road opened for them to marry.
 Then she discovered that she was pregnant by her college professor, Paul Britton.
 She divorced Kip and married Paul, and from this union, they had a daughter, Lisa.
 Kip eventually went out with a nasty woman named Janet Hill (Bibi Besch), who had become Amy's stepsister, due to her mother, Valerie marrying Peter, Amy's father.
 In a classic episode from the mid-sixties, Amy and Janet squared off over Kip.